PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_5.md

     return values, errors
 ```

-With this modification, the function will correctly handle repeated keys in the FormData and create a list of values for each key.
-This should address the issue reported in the failing tests and the GitHub issue.

-The corrected code satisfies the expected input/output variable information provided and should pass the failing tests.
-It also resolves the issue posted in the GitHub report by properly handling repeated keys in FormData.
+This code should fix the bug and handle repeated keys in form data properly.
+It should now satisfy the failing test cases and the expected input/output variable information provided.
+Additionally, this fix should resolve the issue posted in the GitHub repository regarding support for repeated keys in form data.